 Alpine Regions (Snowy Mountains, Victorian Alps, Tasmania Highlands)

-Yes, it does snow in Australia!
-In the alpine regions of New South Wales, Victoria, and Tasmania, temperatures can easily drop below zero.
-July is peak ski season in places like Thredbo, Mount Hotham, and Falls Creek.
+Yes, it does snow in Australia.
+In the alpine regions of New South Wales, Victoria, and Tasmania, winter conditions are well established by July, with temperatures frequently dropping below 0°C. July is typically peak ski season in destinations such as Thredbo, Mount Hotham, and Falls Creek, when snowfall, cold temperatures, and alpine weather patterns are most consistent.

 Layering: The Foundation of Australian Winter Dressing